 And if you have more time in Norway why not consider conquering Oslo like a true viking in only 48 hours.

 Wait for a break in the weather and head to the Fløibanen funicular which whisks you up to the top of Mt Fløyen every 15 minutes for the best views of Bergen.
 Bonus points if you can time it for sunset, as there is truly nothing else like it in the world.
 For the more adventurous/active traveler you can save yourself some coin and hike up / down or both ways – though it’s about an hour up, and there are two pretty decent loop tracks on Mt Fløyen (1.6 km / 5 km) which take you past picturesque lakes and through the forest.
-Probably best in the summer months, but the weather never keeps a true Norwegian off a hike…If you have time, why not try do the epic Kjerag hike in Norway too?
+Probably best in the summer months, but the weather never keeps a true Norwegian off a hike…If you have time, why not try do the hike from Mount Ulriken to Mount Floyen or the epic Kjerag hike?

 The legacy of the Hanseatic League’s trading empire dating back to the 14th century, this tangled mess of wooden buildings and walkways right on the harbour front is easily Bergen’s most iconic attraction.
 Though it has been ravaged by fires many, many times over the centuries (I like to imagine they partied too hard every time) Bryggen is still the best example left remaining of the overseas Hanseatic Offices and is protected by UNESCO World Heritage Status.
 Today it is fulled with boutique shops, souvenirs and cafe, but it still has plenty of charm…especially at night when the laneways are completely deserted and you feel transported back in time.